 At FLC, college is more affordable than you might think.
 We start with the lowest tuition and fees of any four-year public institution in Colorado.
-And then we add scholarships, grants, work-study, and loans are packaged together to make your FLC degree an investment that pays off.
+And then we add scholarships, grants, work-study, and loans, all packaged together, to make your FLC degree an investment that pays off.

 Low tuition and fees, coupled with a streamlined scholarship process mean you get to focus on creating your future and soaking up campus life.
-Read on to get the lay of the land, and please reach out with questions.
+Read on to get the lay of the land.

 For Colorado residents